juanuys/juanuys.github.io/games/untitledmazegame.md

 Untitled Maze Game is a maze game (duh!) in which you try to find the exit before the Infected get you.

+It is not the "[undeserving of a Twinkie](http://designersnotebook.com/Columns/005_Bad_Game_Designer_1/005_bad_game_designer_1.htm)" kind of maze game.
+In fact, you can see some surrounding corridors as you navigate it, and you can see where you've been (breadcrumbs?).
+The point is to run "everywhere" until you find an exit, or run "away" from an Infected when you encounter one.

 It's a work in progress, so handle with care.
 Future features:
 - at least one Infected bot will be in a room when you join
 - once you're Infected, you have to infect others to stay alive